LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 ## The Giphy API

-You are going to use the <a href="https://github.com/Giphy/GiphyAPI" target="_blank">Giphy API</a>, whose purpose, as you might guess, is to serve up GIFs to developers.
+You are going to use the [Giphy API](https://github.com/Giphy/GiphyAPI), whose purpose, as you might guess, is to serve up GIFs to developers.

 The basic goal of your page will be to fetch a GIF from Giphy, and then insert it into the DOM to display it on your page.
 We'll get into the details shortly, but first, let's play with Giphy for a minute.